-Initiated by the College in 1994 with funds from the B. E. Knudson Endowment, the Family Policy Program offers undergraduate, graduate, and extended education, along with applied research and evaluation to improve the well-being of individuals and families across the lifespan.
+Initiated by the College of Public Health and Human Sciences in 1994 with funds from the B. E. Knudson Endowment, the Family Policy Program offers undergraduate, graduate, and extended education, along with applied research and evaluation to improve the well-being of individuals and families across the lifespan.

 Human Development Family Sciences (HDFS) students and faculty are among the most active in the family policy program.
 HDFS students have worked in the Oregon State Legislature, national, state and local family service agencies, advocacy organizations, and other settings.